alextrs/oestandards/README.md

     IF memberDOB > 01/01/1980 THEN
       RETURN memberDOB
     .

+    /* bad */
+    FOR EACH memberInfo NO-LOCK
+      :

+    /* bad */
+    FOR EACH memberInfo NO-LOCK
+       WHERE memberInfo.memberId EQ 0.54764767
+       :

     /* good */
     IF memberDOB > 01/01/1980 THEN
       RETURN memberDOB.

+    /* good */
+    FOR EACH memberInfo NO-LOCK:

+    /* good */
+    FOR EACH memberInfo NO-LOCK
+       WHERE memberInfo.memberId EQ 0.54764767:
+    ```

 <a name="blk--indentation"></a><a name="9.4"></a>
   - [9.4](#blk--indentation) **Block Indentation**: Use correct block indentation: DO statements on next line with 2 characters, otherwise 4 characters. __Make sure you configured Tab policy in Eclipse to use Spaces only (4 spaces per tab)__